The Cairngorms Up-Close: Gallery

 About: Dark green fritillaries can be found in most corners of Great Britain.
 The adults are strong fliers.
 Depending on the habitat, the larvae can feed on common dog-violet, hairy violet, and marsh violet.

-Date range for adult records: 10 July to 11 August
+Date range for live (non-diapausing) adult records: 21 June to 11 August (52 days)

 Red admiral (Vanessa atalanta)